wangpengnorman/wangpengnorman.github.io/_posts/articles/2017-03-10-Neural-Architecture-Search.md

 image:
   teaser: research_nas.jpg
 ---
-Neural Architecture Search (NAS) is an emerging technique to automatically design neural network structures.
-We designed a fast NAS method for object detection.

-The discovered architecture surpasses state-of-the-art object detection models.

 We designed a fast NAS method for object detection.
 The discovered architecture surpasses state-of-the-art object detection models